taddison/personal-site/content/blog/2021/11/interesting-links---november-2021/index.md

 ## Development

 Capturing my frustrations on what an `npm-outdated` looks like for my Gatsby-powered blog, Ru Singh's [waving goodbye to static websites and more](https://rusingh.com/waving-thankful-goodbye-to-static-websites-and-more/) does make the 'DIY' option look like a poor choice.
-Every time I think about switching to Wordpress (or something else) I run through the framework I used last time I switched by blog ([back in 2019](https://tjaddison.com/blog/2019/09/migrating-from-jekyll-to-gatsby/)) and always land on static sites.
+Every time I think about switching to Wordpress (or something else) I run through the framework I used last time I switched my blog ([back in 2019](https://tjaddison.com/blog/2019/09/migrating-from-jekyll-to-gatsby/)) and always land on static sites.
 For now.

 One important feature for me is cost - ideally free, and [stack on a budget](https://github.com/255kb/stack-on-a-budget) is a good place to look for inspiration.
 Another feature is performance, and [Speedlify](https://www.zachleat.com/web/speedlify/) can let you track performance over time (though Lighthouse scores are not [without their challenges](https://www.zachleat.com/web/lighthouse-deception/)).